CCheukKa/CCheukKa/Journal.md

 ### 31-10-2022
 #### Complex Analysis and Differential Equations midterm results released
 > As I have mentioned [before](#complex-analysis-and-differential-equations-midterm), literally none of the questions are new.
 One can literally know nothing about the subject and take only the marking schemes as their cheat sheet and get a full score.
 I got a 100% in this midterm, and I heard a lot of people got high 90%s too.
 If it was up to me, this kind of lecturers would definitely get fired like as soon as they became one.
 I highly doubt that they would have the audacity to still recycle old questions for the final examination after this fiasco, so I guess I do have to expect the final exam be much tougher lest everyone gets an A.

+#### Programming midterm results released
+> I absolutely still stand by what I have said [before](#programming-midterm).
+Considering this is a compulsory course for all students, such demon-spawn of a curriculum must not be tolerated.
+> With that said, I got a 96% in this exam.
+I'd genuinely rather not find out where the 4% went lest I commit arson through sheer fury and disbelief alone.